SrAndersson-theVoidLord/ThorCyberSentinel_Script/README.md

 - Make sure to review and customize the list of unwanted hosts according to your needs before executing the script.
 - Running the script will modify your computer's hosts file, so use caution and ensure you understand the implications.

-##Examples
+## Lists of Urls

-Here I provide you with examples of varios configurations that can be use.Chose one or everyone by taking the URLs from the .csv
+Here I provide you with examples of various configurations that can be use.Chose one or everyone by taking the URLs from the .csv provided below

 Special thanks to:
 https://github.com/FadeMind/hosts.extras <br>